 - Do users own the private key to their wallets?

-- How will you secure your central wallet?
+- How are you secure your central wallet?

-- What will the user experience of your wallet look like?
+- What should your wallet user experience look like?

 If you want to figure out how to use decentralized applications for your tokens, it helps to identify the problems DApps can solve.
 Typical scenarios include:

-- Distributed governance — helping token owners shape the development and functionality of a platform;
+- Distributed governance: helping token owners shape the development and features of a platform;

-- Decentralized games where using tokens can minimize cheating.
+- Decentralized games where using tokens can reduce cheating.

 What the blockchain provides here is an immutable, irrefutable history of all user actions.
 Everything can be proved with mathematical precision.

-Then, once that your smart contract is up and running, you need to evaluate how to continue supporting.
-A contract will need to be updated eventually, since user requirements change from time to time.
+Then, once that your smart contract is up and running, you need to consider how to continue supporting it.
+A contract needs to be updated eventually, since user requirements change from time to time.
 Typical solutions for contract migrations involve some kind of forwarder or contract proxy.
 A sophisticated, efficient migration can be a lot of work.

-Some of the questions you need to consider when developing smart contracts on your platform are:
+Some questions you need to consider when developing smart contracts on your platform are:

-- Should the token allow access to a decentralized application?
+- Can users use the token with a decentralized app?

-- How will users interact with the smart contract?
+- How are users interacting with the smart contract?

 - Does someone own the smart contract?